EZO Logo

 The next step is to procure hardware assets.
 As the IT team selects the hardware assets to procure, they also look into which vendors are available, what warranty and technical support they offer, and whether their provided hardware is compatible with other IT hardware assets in the company.

 A purchase order request is raised in the hardware asset management system with item, price, and vendor details.
 The request goes into approval – the organization can set a specific set of approvers to view all related information, verify details, and approve requests in the system.
-The requester is informed of the approved request and can move forward to procure hardware assets.

 The order is placed with the vendor and the purchase order status on the system provides complete visibility into items received or pending.
 Once payments are processed, the purchase order is marked complete.
 The system automatically updates inventory after procurement and also saves vendor details, saving time and providing accurate information when needed.